EmeraldIngot/dontdie-minecraft/README.md

 Don't Die only works on Windows right now, but I'm thinking about porting it to other operating systems

+No requirements to run executable

-Requires Python 3.9 or later to run
+Requires Python 3.9 or later to build from source

 # Installation Instructions
 **Option 1: Download from releases**